kbarre123/Arduino/nodejs_plotly/README.md

 `sudo apt-get install node`.
 If you're using a Debian-derived distribution, I'd recommend using the `node-legacy` package instead.
 Long story, just use it instead of `node`.
 It's the same thing, but less hassle.
 You'll also want to install Node's package manager: `sudo apt-get install npm`.

+### Johnny-Five

+`npm install johnny-five`.
+Also, check out this [issue](https://github.com/rwaldron/johnny-five/issues/285) regarding using multiple DS18B20 sensors.
+It doesn't seem to be resolved, but I'm moving forward and will hopefully figure out something.

+### Plotly

+`npm install plotly`.
+Easy as that.
+You'll have to create an account, at which time a login token and streaming token will be available under your profile page.
+You'll need these to stream your data to Plotly.

 **Note:** I've included the `node_modules` folder in my `.gitignore` file to keep the repo size down.
 Your project folder should look *something* like this once everythings set up and ready to go:

     project_folder